qaware/cloud-native-explab/applications/SpringBootWeather/README.md

 ```

 your app will be able to be accessed.
 Analog files for the database are of course necessary.
 To check them out, feel free
-to look in the yaml files of this application and scroll through the code and comments to understand it better.
+to look in the yaml files of this application in the `kubernetes` folder and scroll through the code and comments to understand it better.
+An additional configmap is given there as well, meaning a .yaml file containing necessary
+environment variables, which can be used in the other .yaml files.

 After you fully understood the .yaml-files, you are now capable of deploying to your local cluster.
 For this open your
 command line at the folder your yaml files are in.
 After that use these to create your application with the commands: